7k8m/json.filed/how2use.md

 Required module of json.filed is loaded.

-# Locate path of file
+# Locate path to file
     var jsonfile = jf.filed( '/path/to/jsonFile' );

 A path to json file is specified.
-Features of json.filed is exposed via above `jsonfile` in next chapters.
+Features of json.filed is exposed via above `jsonfile`.

 # Read